besmirzanaj/bash-enc/README.md

 Now we can place node definitions in <code>/var/local/bash-enc/nodes/</code> folder.

 In https://github.com/besmirzanaj/puppet-master I have made sure to create the roles/profiles model to manage node configurations.
 Let's assume we need to build a classical web application with apache as frontend and a mariadb database.
-We need at least two nodes for each role.
+We need at least two nodes, one for each role.

 Node <code>vps1.cloudalbania.com</code> will be our web server and <code>vps3.cloudalbania.com</code> will be our database server.
 We will assume all modules are in place and available and that we have at least three profiles for our two roles: